-Other operating room staff to talk to are the equipment manager and the charge nurse.
+Speak with operating room staff to include the orthopaedic equipment manager and the charge nurse.
 The equipment manager is very important.
 In your fellowship you may have access to the latest equipment or equipment from multiple venders.
 Determine what companies the hospital has contracts with, and whether you will have access to the products you prefer.